- Search The Registry

-Later he attended Long Island College Medical School.
+Later, he attended Long Island College Medical School.
 He completed his MD degree in 1897 from Boston University School of Medicine.
 It was a homeopathic institution open to students of all races and genders.
 He pursued further research at the psychiatric clinic of the University of Munich, Germany, studying under Emil Kraepelin and Alois Alzheimer.
-Fuller spent the majority of his career practicing at Westborough State Hospital in Westborough, Massachusetts.
+Fuller spent most of his career practicing at Westborough State Hospital in Westborough, Massachusetts.
 While there, he performed ground-breaking research on the physical changes that take place in the brains of Alzheimer's patients.

 In 1909, Fuller was a speaker at the Clark University Conference organized by G. Stanley Hall, attended by notable scientists and intellectuals such as anthropologist Franz Boaz and psychiatrists Sigmund Freud and Carl Jung.
 Soon after, he married noted sculptor Meta Vaux Warrick.
 In 1919, Fuller left Westborough State Hospital to join the Boston University School of Medicine faculty.
 He served as a professor until 1933.
 He continued in private practice as a physician, neurologist, and psychiatrist for many years before he died in 1953.